guilty-as/imageshop-field/readme.md

 # Imageshop Field for Craft CMS

-This plugin uses Imageshop's image selector (in a popup) and saves the result as a field for developers to pull out in templates, it includes a simple preview of the selected image, works well with [Imager](https://github.com/aelvan/Imager-Craft), check the example section for information on how to use this plugin..
+This plugin integrates [Imageshop](https://www.imageshop.no/) with Craft CMS by exposing their image selector as a popup that saves the selected image data in a field so the selection can be used in twig templates.

  ![Screenshot](./screenshot.png)
-#

 # Installation

 To install the plugin, follow these instructions.